xdoko01/pgRPG/pyrpg/README.md

           - close the dialog and nothing else (x to close the window)
           - show some other dialog (are you sure yes/no) and wait for the return of that dialog
           - create event in the event queue (can be defined in dialog definition)
-          - execute command (can be defined in dialog definition) - for example if accept deny the next quest
+          - execute command (can be defined in dialog definition) - for example if accept deny the next scene
           - execute script (can be defined in dialog definition)
         - after execution of on_submit either close the dialog or proceed to the next frame or keep the dialog